pletfix/auth-plugin/README.md

 ### View

-If you would like to modified the views of the plugin, copy them to the application's view directory, where you can edit the views as you wish:
+If you would like to modified the views of the plugin, create a folder `auth` under the view directory of the application, and copy the views there.
+Here you can edit the views as you like:

+    mkdir ./resources/views/auth
     cp -R ./vendor/pletfix/auth-plugin/views/* ./resources/views/

-For example, if you have installed the [Pletfix Application Skeleton](https://github.com/pletfix/app), you could add the suitable menu items by by adding the following partials in your `resources/views/app.blade.php` layout:
+If you have installed the [Pletfix Application Skeleton](https://github.com/pletfix/app), you could add the necessary menu items ("login", "logout", "register" and so on) by including the partial `_nav_login` in your

-- Copy this line just above the marker `{{--left_menu_point--}}`:

-       @include('_username')

-- Copy this line just above the marker `{{--right_menu_point--}}`:
+`resources/views/app.blade.php` layout just above the marker `{{--menu_point--}}`:

-       @include('_login')

-The `_username` partial prints the username of the current user and `_login` renders the menu items for login, logout, register and so on.
+       @include('_nav_login')

 ### Abilities

 Add the `manage-user`ability to the Access Control List in `config/auth.php` to control the access to the